mvitale1989/helm-taiga/README.md

 `persistence.annotations` | Annotations to use in the PVC of the taiga pod. | `{}` `persistence.storageClass` | Storage class of the PVC of the taiga pod.
 Use empty string for synamic provisioning. | `""` `persistence.existingClaim` | Name of the pre-provisioned PVC to use, for taiga persistence; setting this overrides the creation of the PVC. `persistence.enabled` must be true. | `""`
 `postgresql` | Configuration parameters for the provisioned PostgreSQL instance, if enabled.
-See the [PostgreSQL chart](https://github.com/helm/charts/tree/master/stable/postgresql) for details. | See parameters below
+See the [Bitnami PostgreSQL chart](https://github.com/bitnami/charts/tree/master/bitnami/postgresql/) for details. | See parameters below
-`postgresql.postgresUser` | Username to create in the provisioned PostgreSQL instance. | `"taiga"` `postgresql.postgresPassword` | Password to configure for the provisioned PostgreSQL user. | `"changeme"` `postgresql.postgresDatabase` | Database to create in the provisioned PostgreSQL instance. | `"taiga"` `postgresql.persistence.enabled` | Create the PVC for the PostgreSQL instance. | `true` `postgresql.persistence.size` | Size of the PostgreSQL data volume requested by the PVC. | `2Gi`
+`postgresql.postgresqlUsername` | Username to create in the provisioned PostgreSQL instance. | `"taiga"` `postgresql.postgresqlPassword` | Password to configure for the provisioned PostgreSQL user. | `"changeme"` `postgresql.postgresqlDatabase` | Database to create in the provisioned PostgreSQL instance. | `"taiga"` `postgresql.persistence.enabled` | Create the PVC for the PostgreSQL instance. | `true` `postgresql.persistence.size` | Size of the PostgreSQL data volume requested by the PVC. | `2Gi`